metosin/spec-tools/README.md

 ## Spec Records

 To support spec metadata and extensions like [dynamic conforming](#dynamic-conforming), Spec-tools introduces extendable Spec Records, `Spec`s.
 They wrap specs and act like specs or 1-arity functions.
-Specs are created with `spec-tools.core/spec` macro of with the underlying `spec-tools.core/create-spec` function.
+Specs are created with `spec-tools.core/spec` macro or with the underlying `spec-tools.core/create-spec` function.

 The following Spec keys having a special meaning: